-Three alternatives and six options were analyzed within the project extents.
+Five alternatives and ten options were analyzed within the project extents.
 An impact matrix was utilized to evaluate the alternatives and options.
 The impact matrix and comments from stakeholders, consulting parties, and the public will be considered when identifying a preferred alternative.
 All of these alternatives refer to options for Bridge "A" and are described below:

 - Alternative A No Build

 - Alternative B Bridge Rehabilitation

 - Option 1 Rehabilitation at Existing Width

 - Option 2 Rehabilitation as a Load-Posted Historic Structure

 - Alternative C New Bridge

 - Option 1 South Offset with Tie-In to Existing Alignment

 - A Load-Posted Historic Structure

 - B Bicycle and Pedestrian Historic Structure

-- o Option 2 South Offset with New Alignment
+- Option 2 South Offset with New Alignment

 - A Load-Posted Historic Structure

 - B -Bicycle and Pedestrian Historic Structure

 - Option 3 North Offset with New Alignment

 - A Load-Posted Historic Structure

 - B Bicycle and Pedestrian Historic Structure

 - Option 4 Reconstruct on Existing Alignment

+- Alternative D Monument

+- Option 1 Oklahoma Department of Transportation Retains Ownership

+- Option 2 Ownership Transferred to a Private or Public Entity

+- Alternative E New Superstructure on Existing Piers

+- Option 1 24 ft.
+Clear Roadway Width

+- Option 2 28 ft.
+Clear Roadway Width

-The goals of all of the alternatives are to improve safety over existing conditions, minimize impacts to surrounding properties and utilities, consider environmental constraints, account for constructability, and minimize construction costs.
-It should be noted that some of the alternatives/options impact Bridges "B" and "C".
+The goals of all the alternatives are to improve safety over existing conditions, minimize impacts to surrounding properties and utilities, consider environmental constraints, account for constructability, and minimize construction costs.
+It should be noted that some of the alternatives/options impact Bridges "B" and "C" as part of the Historic District.
 Therefore, impacts to Bridges "B" and "C" were considered in the context of the Bridge "A" alternatives/options.
+However, Bridges "B" and "C" will not be addressed as part of this project.